j0ntsang/resume/README.md

 **Senior Frontend Developer**
 April 2023 – January 2024

-- Led UI/UX design for a video-centric presentation platform
+- Directed the User Interface (UI) and User Experience (UX) design of a video-focused slide presentation platform
-- Engineered reusable ReactJS components compliant with WCAG 2.1 accessibility standards
+- Engineered reusable ReactJS components compliant with Web Content Accessibility Guidelines (WCAG) 2.1 accessibility standards
-- Improved onboarding UX flow, increasing user engagement by 15%
+- Improved application onboarding flow, increasing content creation engagement by 15%
-- Built a text overlay feature for the video editor
+- Built a customizable text overlay feature for the slide editor
+- Built a teleprompter for the video recording feature
-- Designed and developed a Chrome extension
+- Designed and developed a Chrome extension to enable editing functions from outside app focus
 - Took ownership of the company website, enhancing product visibility and lead acquisition

 ---